Ailing Chinese dissident Liu seriously ill, hospital says

 Asked on Monday at a daily news briefing whether China would allow Liu to go abroad for treatment, foreign ministry spokesman Geng Shuang said: "China hopes relevant countries will respect China's sovereignty and will not use individual cases to interfere with China's internal affairs."

+In another clip, Buechler was seen telling Liu's wife that they considered their invitation a sign that Chinese doctors wanted to do their best to care for Liu.

+The University of Texas MD Anderson Cancer Center and the University of Heidelberg, where the two doctors work, did not immediately respond to requests for comment on the videos on Monday.

-(Reporting by Ben Blanchard; Additional reporting by Sue-Lin Wong; Editing by Robert Birsel)
+(Writing by Ben Blanchard; Additional reporting by Sue-Lin Wong in BEIJING; Editing by Robert Birsel)